MiniWalls/bandscape-frontend/README.md

 # BandScape-frontend
-The frontend application that is used to show content from a discord server in the web.
+The frontend application for BandScape project, the "social media" platform with LastFM api for discussing music!

 Demo on youtube https://youtu.be/acfWEG6S3E0

 Running live on App Engine https://bandscape-summerproject.ew.r.appspot.com/

 ## Introduction